Beats Solo 4 Headphones Review

 0.72 dB

-Their mid accuracy is great.
-The response in this range is tilted towards the treble, so vocals and instruments like guitars and pianos are full-bodied but are a bit boxy-sounding.
-In songs like Obsessed by Olivia Rodrigo, her voice in the chorus is pushed forwards, sounding harsh as well as a bit honky.
+Their mid compliance is superb.
+The response in this range is tilted ever so slightly towards the treble, so vocals and instruments like guitars and pianos are full-bodied but still present enough to cut through dense mixes.
+In songs like Obsessed by Olivia Rodrigo, her voice in the chorus is pushed forwards, sounding present and clear.

 Treble Profile: Target Compliance